cdcloudlogix/terraform_s3_public_notifications/README.md

 ![Image](s3public.png?raw=true)

+You can also follow the following [guideline](https://medium.com/@obutterbach/enforcing-public-block-access-on-s3-bucket-automatically-9b4a167ce650) for more information

 ## Installation

 This is controlled and deployed by Terraform, just indicate the source module in the root of this repository.
 This module requires access to the following SSM parameter (StringList):